MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 For System Center – Operations Manager, omiserver.conf is located at:
 `/etc/opt/omi/conf/omiserver.conf`

 The following flags need to be set in order to enable/disable the TLS protocol versions.
-For more infomration, see [Configuring OMI Server](https://github.com/microsoft/omi#configuring-omi-server).
+For more information, see [Configuring OMI Server](https://github.com/microsoft/omi#configuring-omi-server).

 |Property|Purpose|
 |-----|-----|